 More and more people are becoming freelancers, particularly those over the age of 50, where employment at the larger, traditional company is becoming increasingly scarce and who are discovering that the Internet is a global avenue for marketing their acquired skills and expertise.
 But freelancing is for both young and old.
 Social media sites offer an easy way to connect with people in the same line of work and collaborate to a mutually agreeable advantage.
 Starting a blog or creating a website has become far easier, and can be done without much technical knowledge.

-But this growing number of people is already taking its toll on social media sites like Facebook, where users are weary of ads and have concerns about privacy of their personal information being available to advertisers.
+But this growing number of people is already taking its toll on social media sites like Facebook, where users are wary of ads and have concerns about the privacy of their personal information being available to advertisers.
 The glut will result in freelancers having a more difficult time being able to be recognized on every social networking service on social media, as their efforts will be curtailed by stricter social media privacy policies and user options to filter out unknown and unwanted ads.

 The issue of defining what journalism is in the 21st century is an ongoing discussion.
-The expansion of social media has made first hand knowledge of events broadcast by social media sites such as Twitter preferable and sometimes more accurate than broadcast by traditional media outlets.
+The expansion of social media has made first-hand knowledge of events broadcast by social media sites such as Twitter preferable and sometimes more accurate than broadcast by traditional media outlets.
 It is all about the speed – who is the first to report the event factually.

 The future of journalism within the scope of the future of social media is that of accuracy and reliability.
-Whether people prefer first hand accounts of ongoing events regardless of their accuracy or reliability, or people prefer a more controlled, but slower source of information via traditional media outlets will define journalism and determine its future.
+Whether people prefer first-hand accounts of ongoing events regardless of their accuracy or reliability, or people prefer a more controlled, but slower source of information via traditional media outlets will define journalism and determine its future.

 Embedded from Pardot